filipelautert/test/README.md

 ```

 # Test Scenarios
-* Initial setup/merge (only once, but some steps may be required in automation)
+1. Initial setup/merge (only once, but some steps may be required in automation)
-* Syncing/Merging remote changes from simple to test (aka syncing OSS repo to PRO)
+2. Syncing/Merging remote changes from simple to test (aka syncing OSS repo to PRO)
-* Adding a new file in test/simple directory and syncing it back to simple (aka syncing a file from PRO back to OSS)
+3. Adding a new file in test/simple directory and syncing it back to simple (aka syncing a file from PRO back to OSS)
+4. Syncing/Merging remote changes to test with a conflict (aka syncing OSS repo to PRO with conflicts)
-* Syncing/Merging remote changes to test with a conflict (aka syncing OSS repo to PRO with conflicts)
+5. Syncing/Merging remote changes to test with a conflict Using a branch and PR (aka syncing OSS repo to PRO with conflicts)

-### Initial setup/merge
+### 1. Initial setup/merge
 *  Checkout test project, then:
 ```
 git remote add -f simple git@github.com:filipelautert/simple.git